b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/garuda_-_a_vignette_v1_14102025.md

 [2] Games Play and Twentieth Century Art https://static1.squarespace.com/static/5d40a0bea6305d0001bc1663/t/5dc759f894d2ca4234b4cb15/1573345786275/Getsy-Intro-FromDiversionToSubversion-2011.pdf
 [3] From Diversion to Subversion: Games, Play, and Twentieth ... https://www.psupress.org/books/titles/978-0-271-03703-5.html

+While the Bauhaus and Dada movements shared avant-garde roots, they were largely parallel rather than directly influential — though some figures bridged both worlds.

+The Bauhaus school (1919–1933) and Dada (1915–1925) emerged from the same post–World War I disillusionment, but they diverged in purpose: Dada was anti-art, anti-establishment, and often absurd, while Bauhaus sought to unify art, craft, and industry into a functional aesthetic.
+Still, there were overlaps and mutual resonances:

+🧩 Shared Influences and Philosophical Crosscurrents
+- Avant-garde foundations: Both movements drew from Cubism, Futurism, Expressionism, and Constructivism, reacting to the trauma of war and the collapse of traditional values.
+- Gestalt theory: Influenced both Bauhaus design principles and Dada’s visual fragmentation.
+- Marxist and anti-bourgeois sentiments: Dada’s anarchic critique of bourgeois culture found echoes in Bauhaus’s rejection of elitist art hierarchies.

+🎭 Individuals with Dadaist Resonance in Bauhaus
+- Johannes Itten: Though not a Dadaist, his mystical and expressionist teaching style at Bauhaus (1919–1923) paralleled Dada’s rejection of rationalism.
+His emphasis on spiritual intuition and primal forms resonated with Dada’s anti-logic ethos.
+- László Moholy-Nagy: A key Bauhaus figure who embraced photomontage, kinetic art, and typographic experimentation — all techniques pioneered by Dadaists like Hannah Höch and Raoul Hausmann.
+Moholy-Nagy’s work bridged Bauhaus functionality with Dada’s visual disruption.
+- Oskar Schlemmer: His Triadic Ballet (1922) explored abstraction and absurdity in performance, echoing Dada’s theatrical provocations.
+- Paul Klee and Wassily Kandinsky: Though not Dadaists, their abstract and symbolic approaches influenced both Bauhaus pedagogy and the broader avant-garde, including Dada’s visual language.

+🧠 Dadaists Who Later Intersected with Bauhaus Circles
+- Hannah Höch: A central Dada figure whose collage and photomontage techniques were later absorbed into Bauhaus visual culture, especially in typography and layout design.
+- Marcel Duchamp and Max Ernst: While not Bauhaus members, their conceptual provocations and visual strategies informed Bauhaus artists indirectly through shared exhibitions and intellectual circles.

+🧵 Conclusion
+Rather than direct influence, the relationship between Bauhaus and Dada is best understood as a dialectic: Bauhaus sought order and synthesis; Dada embraced chaos and critique.
+Yet both challenged tradition, and their mutual echoes shaped the trajectory of modern art and design.

+Would you like a comparative table of their key figures and techniques?
+Or a protocol tracing photomontage lineage from Dada to Bauhaus typography?p

 ---

 📚 Readings